kolmogorov42/quittonebot/README.md

 To quote a long-time IRC user:

-> Since Telegram took quitting away, we can't even say goodbye properly.
+> Since Telegram took the act of quitting away, we can't even say goodbye properly.

 This bot, therefore, is being developed to fulfill a long-standing need.